Didisimmons/Flybody-gym/README.md

 * Navigation bar : This is present in all pages to allow the user to navigate through the different pages available easily without having to use the back button to go back to each the pages.

-* Header logo – The company’s logo FLYBODY is present in the navigation bar and represents the brand’s image .
+* Header logo – The company’s logo FLYBODY is present in the navigation bar and represents the brand’s image.
 The user can click on this logo to return to the homepage whenever they leave the homepage to another page than using the home button not present.

 * Call to action buttons: This exists on every single page and directs the user to either a sign up form / subscription form  so the users can  join /sign up for FLYBODY’s gym membership to experience the feel.